kavdborr/TurboTools/README.rst

 * Documentation which actually works(!): https://kavdborr.github.io/

-* Or even putting my old domain to use: vdborre.be
+* Or even putting my old domain to use (as soon as the DNS settings stick): https://www.vdborre.be